TeamFrozenCodeFTC/Black-Ice-Path-Follower/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/path-follower-evolution.md

 [Why did we develop our own Path Follower?]()

+With acquiring independent dead wheels, we discovered that there was no need to slowly accelerate and decelerate because they would not slip like powered wheels so we did not want to use other libaries.

 Used goBILDA pinpoint odometry to move toward a target and then relied on zero power brake mode to stop.

 Using separate non-powered wheels to track distance allowed for much more speed because we could apply braking force opposite to the robot's motion and didn't have to worry about if the powered wheels slightly slipped.